Mansour Ojjeh

-Mansour Akram Ojjeh (25 September 1952 – 6 June 2021) (مَنْصُور أَكْرَم عُجَّة) was a French Saudi Arabian-born entrepreneur who owned a part of TAG, a Luxembourg-based holding company with interests worldwide.
+Mansour Akram Ojjeh (25 September 1952 – 6 June 2021) (مَنْصُور أَكْرَم عُجَّة) was a French Saudi Arabian-born billionaire entrepreneur who owned a part of TAG, a Luxembourg-based holding company with interests worldwide.
 Ojjeh was the CEO of TAG, which owned 14.32% of the McLaren Group, whose assets include McLaren Automotive and the McLaren Formula One team since the 1970s and 2000s.

 He was at one time the owner of TAG Heuer and Farnborough Airport.
 He also owned 10% of the upmarket jewellers Asprey and Garrard.

 Early life and education

 Ojjeh was born in 1952 and was the son of the Saudi naturalized Syrian businessman Akram Ojjeh, and the owner of Techniques d'Avant Garde based in Luxembourg, an investment company that was focused mainly in advanced technologies.
 His father was an intermediary in deals between Saudi Arabia and France, particularly arms sales.
 His mother was French and he spent much of his childhood in France.
 He attended American School in Paris, and graduated in 1974 with a degree in Business Administration from Menlo College in California.
 Ojjeh gained his master's degree later at Santa Clara University.
 He had four siblings.